tcbegley/nanoChatGPT/README.md

 InstructGPT
 https://arxiv.org/abs/2203.02155

-Below is Andrej Karpathy's original README
+Below is Andrej Karpathy's original README, make sure you have installed the revelevant packages
 ________

 # nanoGPT